Weathering steel: Use in architecture and industry

 Weathering steel was used to build the exterior of Barclays Center, made up of 12,000 pre-weathered steel panels engineered by ASI Limited & SHoP Construction.
-The New York Times says of the material, "While it can look suspiciously unfinished to the casual observer, it has many fans in the world of art and architecture."
+The New York Times says of the material: "While it can look suspiciously unfinished to the casual observer, it has many fans in the world of art and architecture."
+In 2015, a new building for the KTH Royal Institute of Technology School of Architecture was completed on its campus.
+The use of weathering steel helped the futuristic shapes of the facade fit in well with its much older surroundings and in 2015 it was awarded the Kasper Salin Prize.